 Welcome to INSTAAR.
 Getting hired and getting paid properly is important to you; we also take our payroll duties seriously.
 We are here to assist you with any questions you have.
-Sources of information for employees are: your supervisor, your INSTAAR accounting specialist, and the INSTAAR payroll liaison (Sedrick).
+Sources of information for employees include your supervisor, your INSTAAR accounting specialist, and the INSTAAR payroll liaison (Lindsay).
 Feel free to contact us whenever you have questions.
 We think INSTAAR is a great place to work, and we hope you will agree.

 General information for all employees